TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 ## Privacy Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
-The only potential PII that could potentially be shared and leaked through this flow are public blockchain addresses of specific customers.
+The only potential PII that could be shared and leaked through this flow are public blockchain addresses of specific customers.
 Agents can minimize this by no longer issuing blockchain addresses to individual customers and relying on more efficient omnibus accounts.

 ## References
 <!--Links to external resources that help understanding the TAIP better.
 This can e.g. be links to existing implementations.
 See CONTRIBUTING.md#style-guide . -->